Last Updated 6/01/2021

 – Disconnect the battery’s negative terminal.
 This breaks the loop through the battery so that possible overvoltages are reduced.

-– Place the welder’s earth as close as possible to your welding work.
-This minimizes the amount of conductor that is being shared with the ECU and other electronic devices.
+– Place the welder’s earth as close as possible to your welding work and ensure the earth has secure electrical contact with the vehicle.
+This minimizes the potential for voltage spikes through the vehicle.

 Any References to Verify?